hanneskaeufler/crytic/README.md

     github: hanneskaeufler/crytic
 ```

+After `shards install`, this will place the `crytic` executable into the `bin/` folder inside your project.

 ## Usage

 Crytic will only mutate statements in one file, let's call that our subject.
 You must also provide a list of test files to be executed in order to find the defects.